oeichenwei/rtc_docs/smart.md

 ## Abstract

-While AI technology arising, automatically video annotation, speech transcribing and similar such techs were becoming mature.
+While AI technology arising, automatical video annotation, speech transcription and similar such technologies are becoming mature.
 This document proposes one solution to transfer and sync such meta data along the media in the context of RTCWeb.

 ## Introduction

-  Nowdays, face tracking and even recognition have already make great progress and were widely adopted.
-It can be used to smart cropping of the video avoiding the face being cut, It can also be used to identify who were engaged in the communication by labelling the name in the video.
-Speech recognition technology become mature too, it was not surprised that speech can be automatically transcribed to text and assist the real time communications.
-This can be applied to other object tracking, emotion detecting, simultaneous translation and so on.
+  Nowdays, face tracking and face recognition have already made a great progress and are widely adopted.
+Face tracking can be used to smart cropping of the video avoiding the face being cut, face recognition can be used to identify who are engaged in the communication by labelling the name in the video.
+Speech recognition technology becomes mature too, it is not surprised that speech can be automatically transcribed to text and assist the real time communications.
+AI technology can be applied to other use cases, like object tracking, emotion detecting, simultaneous translation and so on.

 ````
                         +-----------------+